Prespa Agreement: Political reactions

 The international community reacted positively to the Prespa agreement, with the media dubbing it as "historic".
 The European Union welcomed it, with the European Council President Donald Tusk tweeting his "sincere congratulations" to Tsipras and Zaev.
 "I am keeping my fingers crossed.
 Thanks to you, the impossible is becoming possible," he said.
 EU Foreign Affairs chief Federica Mogherini and commissioner Johannes Hahn also issued a joint statement congratulating the two prime ministers "in reaching this historic agreement between their countries, which contributes to the transformation of the entire region of Southeast Europe."
 NATO Secretary General Jens Stoltenberg welcomed the agreement, stating that it will set the Republic of Macedonia on the path towards NATO membership.
 Additionally, the British Foreign Minister Boris Johnson welcomed the agreement as being "fantastic news".
 "The agreement once and for always confirms and strengthens the Macedonian ethnic and cultural identity, the Macedonian language, the Macedonian nationality.
 It guarantees the security of the country and provides a secure future for the citizens of the Republic of Macedonia", Zaev said.

-The domestic communities reacted more negatively to the agreement.
+The domestic communities of both countries reacted more negatively to the agreement.
 In Macedonia, the President of the Republic, Gjorge Ivanov, declared that he would not sign the agreement, calling it "disastrous".
 Additionally, VMRO-DPMNE, the main conservative party at the time, also opposed the agreement, and pledged to organize public protests against it.
-In Macedonia, protests went violent at Skopje, and Macedonian SDSM MP Hari Lokvenec, who attended the Prespa ceremony, had his parliamentary vehicle set on fire at Bitola by unidentified perpetrators.
+In Macedonia, protests became violent at Skopje, and Macedonian SDSM MP Hari Lokvenec, who attended the Prespa ceremony, had his parliamentary vehicle set on fire at Bitola by unidentified perpetrators.

+In Greece, the conservative New Democracy party filed a motion of no-confidence against Tsipras in parliament because of the agreement, which was rejected two days later with a simple parliamentary majority of 153 against and 127 for.
+Kyriakos Mitsotakis, leader of the New Democracy party, had argued in this connection that the Greek foreign minister (and hence the government of Syriza) had no authority to sign the agreement, based on international legal arguments that were responded to by legal scholars..
+Additionally PASOK and the Communist Party of Greece (CPG), a far-left party, opposed the agreement.

-In Greece, Golden Dawn (GD), a far-right party, and the Communist Party of Greece (CPG), a far-left party, opposed the agreement, with a Golden Dawn MP, Konstantinos Barbarousis, calling for military rule and firing squads to execute politicians responsible for the deal.
+Golden Dawn (GD), a far-right party, opposed the agreement, with a Golden Dawn MP, Konstantinos Barbarousis, calling for military rule and firing squads to execute politicians responsible for the deal.
 As a result, Barbarousis was expelled from his party, and a warrant was issued for his arrest for high treason.
 He fled using his parliamentary vehicle but eventually was found and arrested.
-Additionally, the conservative New Democracy party filed a motion of no-confidence against Tsipras in parliament because of the name deal, which was rejected two days later with a simple parliamentary majority; 153 against it, 127 for.
-Kyriakos Mitsotakis, leader of the New Democracy party, had argued in this connection that the Greek foreign minister (and hence the government of Syriza) had no authority to sign the agreement, based on international legal arguments that were responded to by legal scholars.

 Following his departure as Greek foreign minister, Kotzias stated in October 2018 that key reasons for the Prespa agreement were to bring stability to the Balkans and to stop Turkish influence within the region.